flipperdevices/flipperzero-firmware/README.md

 ## Option Two - Other compatible boards

-Follow the steps below toflash the other compatible ESP32 boards.
+Follow the steps below to flash the other compatible ESP32 boards.
 You may have to adjust the steps below for your specific board:

 1. Download and install the Arduino IDE from [here][link-arduino].
 2. Download zip/clone dependency [AsyncTCP][link-asynctcp] to file.